-If you are dissatisfied with an action or decision of the Department of Rehabilitation (DOR) relating to your application or to your services, you can request a fair hearing with an impartial hearing officer.
-You can request a hearing within one year of the DOR action or decision, or within thirty days from your receipt of a written Administrative Review decision.
+If you are dissatisfied with an action or decision of the Department of Rehabilitation (DOR), you can request a fair hearing with an impartial hearing officer.
+You must request the hearing within one year of the DOR action or decision, or within thirty days from your receipt of a written Administrative Review decision.

 Impartial hearing officers conduct fair hearings throughout California and render decisions on whether the DOR actions or decisions are in accordance with the Title 9 of the California Code of Regulations and other applicable law.

 If you need assistance with the fair hearing process, please contact the Client Assistance Program (CAP) to request advocacy services.